 10 Great Baseball Magazine Covers

-Major League Baseball’s opening day this year was April 3.
+Major League Baseball’s opening day is March 28.
 We’ve dug deep into our archives to present 10 of our favorite baseball magazine covers to celebrate the start of the season.
 Thanks to Linda Rubes for co-producing this story.

 (Above): Time, August 28, 1971, illustration by Bob Peak.
 Left-handed Oakland Athletics pitcher Vida Blue was the American League Cy Young Award winner and MVP in 1971 as he posted a 24-8 record.